HyperGH/SnedDocs/src/modules/permissions.md

  ## Configuration

  Permissions should be one of the first things one should configure after adding the bot to a new server.
 This can be done via the `sn permisson` (or `perm` for a shortened alias) command.
 This will show you the current configuration of the permissions on the server.
-Permissions are divided up into **permission-nodes**, and a list of roles can be assigned to any given role.
+Permissions are divided up into **permission-nodes**, and a list of roles can be assigned to any given node.
 To do this, the command `sn perm add <node> <role>` can be used.
 It is also a good idea to check the information page of a permission-node via the `sn perm info <node>`, although they are also listed below for convenience.
-Lastly, to remove a role from a node, the command `sn perm del <node> <role>` can be used.
+Lastly, to remove a role from a node, use `sn perm del <node> <role>`.

  ### Permission-nodes